-The user does not have the choice to select a turn on point for the IG when the 4 mA or 10 emission current has been selected.
-The IG turn on and off is always fixed at 5.00E-04 Torr and 1.00E-04 when the emission current is set for 4 mA or 10 mA respectively.
+The user does not have the choice to select a turn on point for the IG when the 4 mA emission current has been selected.
+The IG turn on and off is always set to 1.00E-03 Torr when the emission current is set for 4 mA.